 Fred arrived at our Surrey clinic less than six months ago in a wheelchair pushed by his daughter.
 With a determined spirit and incredible family support, Fred started off his lokomat sessions and progressed to standing and small walks with support.
 Continued sessions to work on stairs and Grasp classes to focus on his upper limbs saw great progress for Fred.

-As Fred has been quoted saying, “The first step in recovery is believing in yourself.”
+“The first step in recovery is believing in yourself.”
 Fred has definitely shown us that is true.
 We are so very proud of you Fred, you are an inspiration to all!

 The Power of Determination!